 The password for this lock can also be in decimal number.

 QR Code Lock

 Voice Lock works with Chrome browsers only.
 The student will use their voice to read out the password to open the lock.
-An example would be asking the student "What is the name of your class?" in the Slide Activity containing this voice lock.
+This works best if a phrase is used instead of a single word.
+An example would be asking the student "What is the name of the main character in the book we read today?" in the Slide Activity containing this voice lock.

 Treasure Key Lock